ethpwn/ethpwn/docs/docs/ethdbg/usage.md

 ## 📝 Config File

-There are two main configuration files that can be used to configure the behavior of `ethdbg`.
+There are two main configuration files that can be used to customize the behavior of `ethdbg`.

 #### ♦️ wallets.json
 This file is located at `~/.config/ethtools/wallets.json` and contains the configuration for the accounts that you want